open2b/scriggo-site/site/how-to-use.md

 # How to use

-This page explains how to use the Scriggo packages to execute templates.
+This page explains how to use Scriggo in a Go application to execute templates.
 If you want to learn the template language, see the [templates](/templates) section instead.

 * [Template files](#template-files)